Vintage Baseball Card Sales Numbers and the Topps Monopoly

 Early 50s Topps Baseball Card Sales

-Topps sales once there were no Bowman cards were (“Baseball card gum” being packs with gum in them, and “Baseball cards” being releases like vending boxes, cello, and rack packs that didn’t have gum):
+Topps sales once there were no Bowman cards were (“Baseball card gum” being packs with gum in them, and “Baseball cards” being products like vending boxes, cello, and rack packs that didn’t have gum):

 1957-1961 Topps Baseball Card Sales

-And finally Fleer sales figures:
+And finally, Fleer sales figures:

 Vintage Fleer Baseball Card Sales